5 Tips for Designing Fireplaces with Cement or Ceramic Tile

 In the fireplace image above, the design includes enough space above the firebox to display the entire quarter design pattern.

-Frequently, folks love a certain tile pattern and want to use it for their fireplace.
+Frequently, folks love a specific tile pattern and want to use it for their fireplace.
 After ordering samples, they will call and say it just didn't work.
 I'll ask, "Did you try it in a smaller format?"

+When working with patterned or decorative tiles, looking at patterns available in different formats, such as Malibu, Barcelona, Spanish, and Portuguese tiles, is a good idea.
 Don't despair if patterns don't work, even after using smaller, scaled versions of the tile.
 You can always add interest by placing a favorite tile on either side of the mantle or creating a medallion using four tiles.

 Ready to Design Your Own Fireplace Using Cement or Ceramic Tile?